Pegoku/freecad-wakatime/README.md

 <!-- ### Automatic Installation (WIP)
-In the future this plugin may be in the Freecad-addons repo The recommended way to install freecad-wakatime is via FreeCAD's [Addon Manager](https://wiki.freecad.org/Std_AddonMgr) under `Tools > Addon Manager` dropdown menu.
+In the future this plugin may be in the Freecad-addons repo The recommended way to install FreeCad-wakatime is via FreeCAD's [Addon Manager](https://wiki.freecad.org/Std_AddonMgr) under `Tools > Addon Manager` dropdown menu.

-Search for **freecad-wakatime** in the workbench category. -->
+Search for **FreeCad-wakatime** in the workbench category. -->

 ### Manual Installation